BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_1_Understanding_the_Foundation_of_Transactions.md

 ## Know the Parts of the Cryptographic Puzzle

 As described in [Chapter 1](1_0_Introducing_Bitcoin.md), the funds in each Bitcoin transaction are locked with a cryptographic puzzle.
 To be precise, we said that Bitcoin is made up of "a sequence of atomic transactions: each of which is enabled by the sender with the solution to a cryptographic puzzle that is stored as a script; each of which is locked for the recipient with a new cryptographic puzzle that is stored as a script".
-Those scripts, that lock transactions and that unlock transactions, are written in Bitcoin Script.
+Those scripts, which lock and unlock transactions, are written in Bitcoin Script.

-_What is Bitcoin Script?_ Bitcoin Script is a stack-based Forth-like language that is purposefully avoids loops and is not Turing-complete.
+_What is Bitcoin Script?_ Bitcoin Script is a stack-based Forth-like language that purposefully avoids loops and is not Turing-complete.
 It's made up of individual opcodes.
-Every single transaction in Bitcoin is locked with a Bitcoin Script; when the locking transaction is run with the correct inputs, it will allow a UTXO to be respent.
+Every single transaction in Bitcoin is locked with a Bitcoin Script; when the locking transaction for a UTXO is run with the correct inputs, that UTXO can then be spent.

 The fact that transactions are locked with scripts means that they can be unlocked in a variety of different ways.
 In fact, we've met a number of different unlocking mechanisms to date, each of which incorporates different opcodes:

-   * OP_CHECKSIG, which checks a public key against a signature is the basis of a P2PKH address, as will be fully detailed in [7.3: Scripting a Pay to Public Key Hash](7_3_Scripting_a_Pay_to_Public_Key_Hash.md).
+   * OP_CHECKSIG, which checks a public key against a signature is the basis of a P2PKH address, as will be fully detailed in [7.3: Scripting a P2PKH](7_3_Scripting_a_P2PKH.md).
-   * OP_CHECKMULTISIG similarly checks multisigs, as will be fully detailed in Chapter 8.
+   * OP_CHECKMULTISIG similarly checks multisigs, as will be fully detailed in [8.2: Scripting a Multisig](8_2_Creating_Multisig_Scripts.md).
    * OP_CHECKLOCKTIMEVERIFY and OP_SEQUENCEVERIFY form the basis of more complex Timelocks, as will be fully detailed in Chapter 9.
    * OP_RETURN is the mark of an unspendable transaction, which is why it's used to carry data.

 ## Access Scripts In Your Transactions

-You may not realize it, but you've already seen these locking and unlocking scripts, all as part of the raw transactins you've been working with.

-The best way to look into them with more depth is thus to create a raw transaction, then examine it.
+You may not realize it, but you've already seen these locking and unlocking scripts as part of the raw transactins you've been working with.
+The best way to look into these scripts in more depth is thus to create a raw transaction, then examine it.

 ### Create a Test Transaction